 Planning a trip to Seoul?
 Between navigating the subway, ordering food, and getting around without speaking Korean, having the right apps on your phone makes all the difference.
-Here are the 2026 top essential apps for Seoul during your visit, tested and used by expats and tourists alike.
+This guide lists the 2026 best apps for Seoul and the must‑have apps for tourists and expats.

 Note: Looking for more?
-Check out our guides on learning Korean.
+Check out our guides on learning Korean and how to set up a Naver account.

 Two apps from the same Kakao family — one for taxis, the other for the subway.